 Painting as an Underglaze Technique

-Underglaze can be applied with brushes.
+There are a variety of ways to paint ceramics and painting underglaze can look spectacular.
 The number of different painting underglaze techniques that you can use is limited only by your imagination.

 Wider flatter brushes can be used to create gradients, blending colors into one another.
 Or smaller brushes can be used to paint patterns.